 by Mike Ratliff

-Jesus answered and said to him, amen amen I say to you, except one is born again, he is not able to see the Kingdom of God. (a personal translation from the Greek Text of John 3:3)
+3 Jesus answered and said to him, amen amen I say to you, except one is born again, he is not able to see the Kingdom of God.
+John 3:3 (translated from the NA28 Greek text)

 In John 3:3 (above) is a term that is unique to Christianity and is not well understood even by those have been γεννηθῇ ἄνωθεν.
 The word translated above as “again” is ἄνωθεν or anōthen, which is comprised of ἄνω or anō, “above, upwards,” and the suffix θεν or then, which denotes “from.”

 “The most significant use of anōthen occurs in Jn.
 3:3, 7 when Jesus tells Nicodemus that he must be “born again” (or does it mean “born from above”?).
 We really do not need to choose between these two options, for when we are born from above (i.e. born of the Spirit of God), we experience rebirth (i.e. we are born again).
 The ambiguity in the word beautifully covers both concepts.” – Mounce’s Complete Expository Dictionary of Old & New Testament Words, page 274.